Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 - Not authenticated
     - Navigation did not initially present the log in and REGISTER links, as it initially displayed the return to suite and REGISTER links which was not intended.
 The problem was quickly understood and resolved and now the navigation presents the log in and REGISTER links when not signed in which is the expected behaviour.
     - If an un-registered user clicks any of the "Add" links for information that's not given within the contact page of the folio, they're re-directed to the log in page.

+- Provided a phone number has been provided within the user's account, clicking it initiates a call attempt depending on what device the user is currently on.
+This is the intended behaviour.
+- Clicking the email address link re-directs their device email service and sets up a new email using the folio author's email as the email recipient.
+- Provided link's have been inserted into the user's account within the correct format, the github and linkedin links direct the user to their respective destinations within a new tab which is the expected behaviour.
+- Fields within the message form are all required before the user can submit a message as intended.
+- The contact the author messaging system works, where an email is sent to the folio author's email address and looks as expected.
+- When the user sends a message to the folio author, the page is refreshed and they're provided a message informing them that their message has been sent to the author of the folio.

 #### License App